sathomas/jsDataV.is/src/text/ch6/04-maplibrary.md

 });
 ```

-Because we've disabled the ability of the user to pan or zoom the map, we should also make sure the mouse cursor doesn't mislead the user when hovering over the map.
+Because we've disabled the user's ability to pan or zoom the map, we should also make sure the mouse cursor doesn't mislead the user when it's hovering over the map.
 The `leaflet.css` style sheet expects zooming and panning to be enabled, so it sets the cursor to a "grabbing" hand icon.
 We can override that value with a style rule of our own.
-We have to define this rule **after** the `leaflet.css` file is included.
+We have to define this rule **after** including the `leaflet.css`.

 ``` {.css .numberLines}
 .leaflet-container {